magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 required from developers to make these mechanisms work.

 The framework cannot be sure which controller is intended to change state and thus needs to be protected.
-A developer has to inform the framework whether a controller needs protection by making the implement one, or multiple of `Http<Method>ActionInterface` interfaces.
+A developer must inform the framework whether a controller needs protection by implementing one, or multiple, of `Http<Method>ActionInterface` interfaces.
 In most scenarios controllers that accept forms would expect _POST_ requests and have to marked by the `Magento\Framework\App\Action\HttpPostActionInterface` interface.
 These are marker-interfaces that require no additional implementation.
 If a controller implements at least one of them,